Naoghuman/articles/SokubanFX/03_Stabilization-from-the-prototype.md

 describes the steps and decisions which I make during the implementation from the first `prototype` -> [02 Create first prototype].

-In this article I described how I stablilizate the prototype.
+In this article I will describe how I stablilizate the prototype.
 Also some new features like `user can now handle the application with KeyEvents` or the implementation from the library [Ikonli].

  Click on the picture to see the `SokubanFX v0.2.0-PROTOTYPE` in action :smile: in YouTube.
 [![sokubanfx_v0.2.0-PROTOTYPE.png][sokubanfx_v0.2.0-PROTOTYPE]](https://youtu.be/iKBfqk0ANj8 "SokubanFX v0.2.0-PROTOTYPE")